MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-pivot-data.md

 ![Archiving workflow for Pivot data](../media/PivotConnectorWorkflow.png)

-1. Your organization works with Pivot to set up and configure a Pivot FTP site.
+1. Your organization works with Pivot to set up and configure a Pivot source site.

 2. Once every 24 hours, Pivot items are copied to the Globanet Merge1 site.
 The connector also converts the Pivot items to an email message format.